 The game has fans worldwide who love to bet on American Football and it is the matches played at the highest level in the United States that attract the most betting interest.
 Benefiting from global TV broadcasting, bookmakers have demands from every country where gambling is legal, to accept bets on American Football.

 Most bets are taken for matches in the NFL, (National Football League) which culminates with a playoff tournament for the final championship game, the Super Bowl.
 The NFL is broken up into two pools of 16 teams (National Football Conference & American Football Conference) with the top four from each division qualifying along with two wildcard entries for the NFL Playoffs.
-The Playoffs are played in knockout format with the teams seeded according to their conference finish and the winners of each conference final go head to head in the Super Bowl, the biggest event in the American Football calander.
+The Playoffs are played in knockout format with the teams seeded according to their conference finish and the winners of each conference final go head to head in the Super Bowl, the biggest event in the American Football calendar.

 College football in the United States also a big following outside the country and bookmakers offer betting markets on the NCAAF (National Collegiate Athletic Association) and from Canada the CFL attracts a lot of betting interest.